LoganRickert/CPP-Manager/README.md

 * `<project name>` is the name of the project.
 * `<namespace>` is the name of the namespace inside of the project.
-If the namespace and project name are the same, you can sub this with a `.`.
+If the namespace and project name are the same, you can sub this with a period.
 * `<class name>` is the name of the class.
 * `[class members]` are members you want cpp-run to automatically add.
 It will generate getters and setters and a contructor([class members]) automatically.